2Steaks/workshop-fp/README.md

 Functional Programming Workshop

 ## Introduction
-This workshop is to educate the team about functional programming, this isn't about FP vs OOP, it's also not just about using functions instead of classes.
+This workshop is to educate the team about functional programming, this isn't about FP vs OO, it's also not just about using functions instead of classes.
 Functional programming is a collection of principles based on mathematics that promise less bugs, enhanced readability, increased maintainability and much more.

 We are going to be taking a look at these principles and seeing how we can fit it into our everyday.
 We'll be going back to basics so please try and approach this workshop as a total newbie, so temporarily forget everything you know about JS.
 If you don't initially understand, your instinct might be to reject, but be patient, learning FP is a gradual process.

 ## Goals
 * Discover a middle ground between how we do things and FP
 * Raise awareness of the importance of pure functions, immutabability etc...
-* Shift in thinking to result in improved readability
 * Get used to using functions as data
 * Spark an interest

 ## Main Goal
-* Encourage the team to use function composition
+* Encourage the team to start using function composition

 ## Benefits
 * Code that reads like English significantly reduces cognitive load
 * Leads to more efficient problem solving in terms of quality and speed
-* Reduced surface area for bugs to dwell, by moving all business logic to pure function modules
+* Reduced surface area for bugs to dwell
 * Using components to only focus on rendering and handling side-effects provides a clear seperation of concerns
 * Better adoption of TDD and improved testing experience
 * Easier to find and remove duplicate code (much easier to look for words than syntax)